Robotxm/BetterMiuiExpress/README.md

 - Make sure that your device has installer LSPosed or other Xposed-compatible frameworks
 - Download this module from CoolApk or compile by yourself
 - Enable this module and check MIUI Personal Assistant as the scope.
 You may unchecked the System Apps option in the menu to find it
+- **Open BetterMiuiExpress from your launcher, fill in the text inputs with your KuaiDi100 token and click Save**
 - Kill the MIUI Personal Assistant apps manually in LSPosed or Settings
 - Swipe to MIUI Personal Assistant in the launcher.
 Now clicking the express items will not lead to jumping to third-party apps
 - The latest express details will be showed in the app widget